MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-build-rag.md

 ## Set initial environment variables

-There's a collection of environment variables used across the different code snippets.
-Add them all into an **.env** file.
+Environment variables are used to securely store configuration details without hardcoding them into the code.
+Use an **.env** file to manage variables securely across your code.

 > [!IMPORTANT]
 > If you create this in a git repository, ensure that `.env` is in your `.gitignore` file so that you don't accidentally check it into the repository.